In this article, we will answer all of the pressing questions on creating a will in Canada, and what’s needed to make it official.

 Does where I live (or move) affect my will?

-In Canada, a will written in any province will be valid in other provinces, so long as its provisions do not contradict the laws of the province it is being applied in.
+In Canada, a will written in any province will be valid in other provinces (with the exception of British Columbia), so long as its provisions do not contradict the laws of the province it is being applied in.
+But it is important to highlight that if you’ve created a digital will in British Columbia, when you move to another province, you will need to print, sign and witness a physical copy of your will to make it legally valid.
 There are differences in the laws, but courts will do whatever they can to carry out the clear intent of a will drafted in another jurisdiction.

 At Willful, we ensure that each template document we create uses the correct terminology and verbiage outlined by the legislation in each province.
 We partner with local estate lawyers in each province who keep us updated on any changes in the law that could impact our customers and their documents.